RishivinKannan/StreamStorm/README.md

 # 🧠 **Troubleshooting & FAQ**

 *   **Error: "Engine is Busy"**
     *   This means the backend is already performing a resource-intensive task (like creating profiles or running a storm).
-Please wait for the current task to complete.
+Wait for the current task to complete.

 *   **Error: "No storm is running.
 Start a storm first."**
     *   You are trying to use a storm control feature (like Pause, Resume, etc.) when no storm is active.
 Click "Start Storm" first.